Comment on page

 - Unity removes the Asset because it is or is alleged to be defective, malicious, infringes intellectual property rights of another person, defames, violates a third party's right of publicity or privacy or does not comply with applicable law

 The refund system is not designed to run as a demo system; this falls outside of the refund policy.

-Heathen does provides "lite" versions of our assets for free that you can download and try out in order to determine if you are happy with our coding and architecture style.
+Heathen provides "lite" versions of our assets for free that you can download and try out to determine if you are happy with our coding and architecture style.

 We provide detailed documentation you can review to determine if the technical capability of the asset meets your requirements.

 We also provide assurance that the asset will work with your project, this assurance is backed up by our freely provided support and our general policy to agree to refund requests within 14 days assuming support was unable to resolve issues integrating the asset into your project.

 Unity controls sales and does not have a price assurance scheme at the time of this writing.
 You are welcome to send Unity a support request on the subject.

 Do understand that some cut-off point has to exist and traditionally that cut-off point is the start of the sale.